SnoopyNomad/MPU6500_STM32_Library/README.md

 # MPU6500 STM32 Library

-A lightweight, easy-to-use STM32 library for interfacing with the InvenSense TDK MPU6500 6-axis motion tracking device.
-This library provides functions to read accelerometer, gyroscope, temperature sensor data, and generate interrupts—allowing you to build motion-sensing and stabilization applications on STM32 microcontrollers.
+A lightweight and easy-to-integrate C library for interfacing the InvenSense MPU6500 6-axis motion sensor with STM32 microcontrollers using the STM32Cube HAL.
+This library allows you to initialize the sensor, read accelerometer, gyroscope, and temperature sensor data, and configure sensor settings for real-time motion tracking applications.

 ## Table of Contents
 - [Features](#features)